C-Undritz/Boardgame-Bazaar/README.md

 - For styling scroll bars this article by [css-tricks.com](https://css-tricks.com/almanac/properties/s/scrollbar/) was referenced
 - The override of the Product model save method to ensure that the name values were saved as lowercase was referenced from this [stackoverflow post](https://stackoverflow.com/questions/36330677/django-model-set-default-charfield-in-lowercase)
 - The Youtube tutorial on [How to send email with Django](https://www.youtube.com/watch?v=xNqnHmXIuzU) by Codemy.com was used as a guide to get the contact us form set up.
+- For the size control of images in markdown [this](https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown) stackoverflow article was referenced

 # Images and Content